christopher-wolff-zz/news-analysis/README.md

 # News Analysis

 A framework for automated web scraping and sentiment analysis for news articles.
-Provides trained SVM and Naive Bayes classifiers.
+Provides trained SVM and Naive Bayes classifiers for sentiment prediction.

+This project is supposed to demonstrate the entire analysis process from data collection to data processing and visualization.
+Since the implementation will vary significantly depending on the use case, it is NOT meant to be a toolkit that can be used directly in your project, just an example of what such a project might look like.
+Most of the code can be found in [analyzer.py](analyzer.py) and is fully documented.

 ## Getting Started